seanpringle/cram/README.md

 A bitmap is maintained per column per list.
 When writing a record each field is hashed, modulo calculated, and a bit set.
 When scanning for records, *Engine Condition Pushdown* with equality conditions -- WHERE clauses with *=* or *IN()* -- allow the engine to check bitmaps and skip irrelevant lists.

 The astute reader can probably predict the potential pitfalls with this approach.
-By configuring the number of lists and the width of the bitmaps a table can be tuned for a specific combination of memory usage, concurrency, and speed.
+However, by configuring the number of lists and the width of the bitmaps a table can be tuned for a specific combination of memory usage, concurrency, and speed.